 verve nist maturity

-Critical to the overall program is a robust monitoring & measurement program.
-Like all things in management, inspection and tracking of progress is critical to improvement.
-In many cases, companies forget about these measurement and tracking components until they have already done steps 1-4.
-The resources, tools, and budgets for ongoing monitoring & measurement need to be considered up front.
-The measurement not only provides a status report, but also enables course correction as the initiatives are executed.
+Companies often forget about these measurement and tracking components until they complete steps 1-4.
+The resources, tools, and budgets for ongoing monitoring and measurement should be considered upfront.
+The measurement provides a status report and enables course correction as the initiatives are executed.
 The roadmap will certainly evolve over time, and measuring progress and issues as it proceeds is critical to intelligent evolution.

-As stated at the beginning, cybersecurity maturity is a journey, not a destination.
-The key to a successful program will be its ability to continually improve the maturity level over time as new risks are identified and new solutions developed.
+Bottom line: Cybersecurity maturity is a journey, not a destination.
+The key to a successful program will be its ability to continually improve the maturity level over time as new risks are identified and new solutions are developed.
 The roadmap described above should be a living document.
 The foundational elements and “glue” that integrate the information and tools together should enable the maturity levels to grow over time.

 Achieving NIST CSF Maturity with Verve